YUU-KUN/assignment-2/README.md

-# 📝 Todo App - Assignment 2
+# 📝 Todo App - Dashtomer Assignment 2

 A simple and intuitive Todo App built as part of Assignment 2, enhanced with additional features like a dashboard and collection-based task grouping.